railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 	Inventories`.

-	You can do this the same way for all products and all locations, so you only carry out small inventory operations through the year rather than a single large stock check at one point in the year (which usually turns out to be at an inconvenient time).
+	You can do this the same way for all products and all locations, so you only carry out small inventory operations through the year, rather than a single large stock check at one point in the year (which usually turns out to be at an inconvenient time).